redis/redis-doc/commands/dbsize.md

 The number of keys depends on the selected database.

-See the `SELECT` command for more information.
+See the `SELECT` command for more information about logical databases.

 @return